 Quinn served on the National Advisory Panel for the Space Shuttle, a consultant to NASA's manned space missions and an advisor to other government agencies, business and industry.
 His research at Drexel focused on undergraduate curriculum development, where he directed a major educational experiment funded by the National Science Foundation known as E4 or "An Enhanced Educational Experience for Engineers."
 This highly successful program evolved into the Drexel Engineering Curriculum, and many of its key features were emulated internationally in dozens of universities.

 The Award: This award was established by Agilent Technologies, in proud memory of Robert G. Quinn and his contribution to thousands of engineering students and his direct influence on the Agilent Higher Education program.
-The award, which recognizes outstanding contributions in providing and promoting excellence in experimentation and laboratory instruction, consists of a $5,000 honorarium and an inscribed plaque.
+The award, which recognizes outstanding contributions in providing and promoting excellence in experimentation and laboratory instruction, consists of a $5,000 honorarium, a medal, and an inscribed plaque.

 Eligibility: Candidates must have demonstrated leadership in engineering or engineering technology education, developing a program that exhibits innovation, relevance to the real world, experiential learning and student motivation.

 Qualifications: Award nominees must be faculty members of ASEE who have made outstanding, sustained contributions to the teaching of laboratory or experimentation courses in engineering or engineering technology and who: